roman-milk/roman-milk.github.io/leonora.md

  There had been no need to warn her to please her master for there was no choice.
 She was no longer a weekend pet she was a twenty-four-seven sex slave, forever.
 So this was it, from now on she would be a master's sex slave compelled to pleasure him.

  Leonora groaned in anguish realising she was playing with her swollen bud.
 The desire to please her master was strong even without his presence.
 It tormented her to realise she was enthusiastically looking forward to learning his needs and couldn't wait for morning.
-Report_Story #1